weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

 2. You may have the on-premises Exchange admin center open from a prior lab; however, in this task, you must run the Hybrid Configuration Wizard through the EAC for Exchange Online.
 ‎
-‎In your Internet Explorer browser, if you have the **Microsoft 365 admin center** open, then proceed to the next step; otherwise, select a new tab, navigate to **https://portal.office.com**, sign into Microsoft 365 as **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider), enter your tenant email password provided by your lab hosting provider, and then on the **Microsoft Office Home** page, select **Admin**.
+‎In your Edge browser browser, if you have the **Microsoft 365 admin center** open, then proceed to the next step; otherwise, select a new tab, navigate to **https://portal.office.com**, sign into Microsoft 365 as **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider), enter your tenant email password provided by your lab hosting provider, and then on the **Microsoft Office Home** page, select **Admin**.

 3. In the **Microsoft 365 admin center**, select **Show all** in the left-hand navigation pane (if necessary) and under **Admin centers**, select **Exchange**.
 This will open the EAC for Exchange Online.